jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.45 VisibilityIndex

-Estimates the relative visibility of sites in a DEM.
+Estimates the relative visibility of sites in a DEM..

 *Parameters*: